14 Questions to Ask Your Doctor About Prescription Medications for Seniors

 4. How much of the medicine should be taken? (dosage)

-5. Should the medicine be taken with food or not?
-Is there anything that should not be eaten or drank when taking this medicine?
+• Is there anything that should not be eaten or drunk when taking this medicine?

-6. How long will it take this medicine to work?
+6. How long will it take this medication to take effect?

 8. Is it safe to drive while taking this medication?